 - Direct Emergency Financial Assistance (DEFA) – This program helps eligible clients pay for their initial doctor visits, lab fees, and medications until they are eligible for other assistance programs.

 - Client Emergency Assistance Program – Established several years ago, the client emergency fund provides persons living with HIV/AIDS with financial assistance not covered under HOPWA, food and nutrition, and emergency medical assistance.

-- Support Groups – Positive Resource Connection provides support groups on a weekly or monthly basis for persons living with HIV/AIDS, friends and family members of HIV-positive persons, and Spanish-speaking HIV-positive persons and their families.
+- Support Groups – Positive Resource Connection provides support groups on a monthly basis for persons living with HIV/AIDS, friends and family members of HIV-positive persons, and Spanish-speaking HIV-positive persons and their families.